alt-thompson/sample-pages/docs/_people/person-one.md

 ---
+layout: person
-short_name: person-one
+short-name: person-one
+first-name: One
 name: Person One
 position: Person One's Position
 ---

-Person One's content
+About Person One